HelenVe/FaceDetectionOcclusions/README.md

 3) GradCAM++ and highlight pixels that account for all the detected classes (10 classes)
 4) HirsesCAM and highlight pixels that account for all the detected classes (10 classes)

+These can be found inside the models folder, along with training & validation results.

 ## C) Take frames form the UMC videos, annotate and split them into 4 levels of occlusion based on the difficulty.
 Test the 4 heatmap based model to see if more faces are detected.
+HiresCAM models indeed detect more and are promising